shoheihagiwara/browser_paint/README.md

 ## Usage

+- Draw by holding down your left mouse button and move your mouse.
-Change color by clicking color box.
-Or you can press number key 1 ~ 7.
+- Choose color by clicking color box or by pressing number key 1 ~ 7.
+- Load your image by entering a path to a image file and hit enter

 ### Prerequisites